 Different US think tanks have different funding models.
-At least one type (Federally Funded Research and Development Centers, or FFRDCs) is funded entirely by the US government, while several others accept some US government funding, as well as money from other governments on a contracted work basis.
+At least one type (Federally Funded Research and Development Centers, or FFRDCs)

+is funded entirely by the US government, while several others accept some US government funding, as well as money from other governments on a contracted work basis.
 Three think tanks interviewed accept no US or other government funding: One is funded entirely by central operating funds from an endowment, while two others rely on a mix of foundation and private support.
 One think tank's work is funded entirely by foundations.
 Most interviewees allow Chinese funders to pay for travel and meeting costs to Beijing for conferences, while a few categorically do not-either because of regulations or on the principle of conflict of interest.

 At least one think tank differentiates between funding that is dedicated to its work in Washington and that which supports its center in China.
 For the center in China, a US-based scholar has raised funds from the China Development Bank, Huawei Corporation, and private entrepreneurs from Hong Kong.
 This same think tank has a "China Council" of donors (including Chinese Americans, but no Chinese nationals) that supports the think tank's activities.
-Some US institutions refuse to accept funds from China-based commercial entities, although they are occasionally willing to accept donations from their US-based subsidiaries.
+Some US institutions refuse to accept funds from China-based commercial entities, although they are occasionally willing to accept donations from these entities' US-based subsidiaries.
 Other think tanks, however, accept funds from Chinese corporations and individual businesspeople.
-One has taken money from Alibaba America for a particular event celebrating the fifteenth anniversary of WTO accession; another has taken money from the Chinese real estate firm Vanke for a project on the environment.
+One has taken money from Alibaba America for a particular event celebrating the fifteenth anniversary of accession to the World Trade Organization; another has taken money from the Chinese real estate firm Vanke for a project on the environment.
 A Chinese businessman, Fu Chen, supports work at one China center that also has several prominent Chinese businesspersons on its board.
 One has an advisory council with Chinese Americans, and yet another think tank is building an advisory council that will include Chinese, but only those who have become American citizens.
 (This analyst is also considering accepting private Chinese money but not money from Chinese state-owned enterprises.)

-C.H.
-Tung and his China-US Exchange Foundation (CUSEF) have emerged as a leading funding source for several think tanks, providing financial assistance for a variety of projects ranging from supporting book research and writing, to funding collaborative projects, to promoting exchanges.
-CUSEF's work in this area extends back to the mid-1990s (for more on CUSEF, see the section on universities in this report).
+C. H. Tung and his China-US Exchange Foundation (CUSEF) have emerged as a leading funding source for several think tanks, providing financial assistance for a variety of projects ranging from supporting book research and writing to funding collaborative projects and promoting exchanges.
+CUSEF's work in this area extends back to the Convide 2019 by the Board of Trustees of the Leand Stanford Junor University.
+All rights reserved. mid-1990s.
+(For more on CUSEF, see the chapter on universities in this volume.)
 The interviewees differ, however, in their assessments of whether CUSEF funding reflects direct linkages with Beijing.
-As one analyst noted, "C.H. is a special figure because he is half Hong Kong and half PRC."
-Another commented that he currently has the potential to undertake a joint project with C.H.
-Tung and will "probably do it for the money and the contact."
-Another has accepted funds for work on cultural exchange and climate change, while yet another is far more circumspect, describing Mr. Tung as an "open united front agent" in his capacity as vice chair of the Chinese People's Political Consultative Congress.
-Many of the partnerships CUSEF establishes in conjunction with US think tanks represent efforts to find common ground, particularly in line with PRC initiatives and policies, for example: "The New Model of Major Power Relationship Research Project 2014," "Taiwan Arms Sales Research Project 2014," and the "Pacific Community Initiative."
+As one analyst noted, "C. H. is a special figure because he is half Hong Kong and half PRC."
+Another commented that he currently has the potential to undertake a joint project with C. H. Tung and will "probably do it for the money and the contact."
+Another has accepted funds for work on cultural exchange and climate change, while yet another is far more circumspect, describing Tung as an "open united front agent" in his capacity as vice chair of the Chinese People's Political Consultative Congress.
+Many of the partnerships CUSEF establishes in conjunction with US think tanks represent efforts to find common ground, particularly in line with PRC initiatives and policies, for example: the New Model of Major Power Relationship Research Project 2014, the Taiwan Arms Sales Research Project 2014, and the Pacific Community Initiative.